 Although the Air’s screen is relatively more minor than Pro’s (10.9” instead of 12.9”), the Retina display is simply impressive, and the almost 11 inches are sufficient for 2D drawing.
 Moreover, the iPad Air is exceptionally lightweight and smaller than the iPad Pro.
 Thus, this is an ultimately portable drawing device.

-Many are using Procreate with their drawing apps, which is iPad only: See Which iPad is best for Procreate
+Many are using Procreate with their drawing apps, which is iPad only: See Which is the best Procreate iPad

 As a digital artist myself, I found the uniqueness of the Apple Pencil extremely intuitive and useful when drawing serious art projects.